Garnishing In Alberta

 - Send the judgement debtor’s account to a collection’s agency.

 - File an application with the courts to get a judgment for payment.

 - Stop certain services to the judgement debtor’s home, such as utilities or cell phone service.

 - Garnish the judgement debtor’s bank account.

 Financial Institution Garnishees

 The other common garnishee is serving the debtor’s bank.
-Unlike all other garnishee summons, a garnishee summons that is served on a bank is only good for 60 days.
-It can also be renewed.
-These summons force the bank to pay any amount that the debtor has in his or her account to pay down the debt.
+Unlike other garnishee summons, a garnishee summons that the court serves on a bank is only good for 60 days.
+One can also renew these garnishee summons.
+These summons also force the bank to pay any amount that the debtor has in his or her account to pay down the debt.
+Unlike employment garnishees, there is no limit on how much money a bank account can garnish.
+The judgement creditor is able to take all the money in the bank account, up to the amount of credit owing to them.
 If a judgment debtor changes banks to avoid this form of garnishment, then the new bank will need to be further served.
 If the bank is not known, then multiple banks can be served with this notice of garnishment to ensure that funds are located.

 How are Garnishment Funds Received

 Once served on a Garnishee, any non-exempt funds subject to the summons are paid to the Court of Queen’s Bench of Alberta.
-They are then distributed to the judgment creditors similar to how funds are distributed on a seizure.
+The court then distributes to the judgment creditors similar to how one distributes funds on a seizure.

 Hiring Alberta Lawyers for Garnishment